How to Start Freelancing: 6 Helpful Pieces of Freelancer Advice

-We know it can be very daunting to make the jump to being a freelancer.
+We know it can be very daunting to get started as a freelancer.
 The industry is known for its volatility, and it can be very difficult to get your footing and motivate yourself to make the connections necessary to maintain a truly freelance lifestyle.
 Lucky for you, we’ve been doing this a while and have some advice to share.
-Here are six things to keep in mind as you enter the world of freelancing.
+Here are six pieces of advice on how to get started freelancing.

 1. Do your homework

 When pitching an assigning manager, make sure that you’ve done your research to know exactly what type of content they are looking for.
 If they have one, check out their OutVoice editor profile, which details exactly what their publication needs from a freelancer or content creator.
 “One quality pitch is worth more than 100 junk pitches,” wrote our founder Matt Saincome in a recent blog post.
 The last thing you want is for your pitch to completely miss the mark, wasting not only your own valuable time, but also the editor’s.